akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ## Clear
 This action clears the value(s) assigned to an attribute, product categories, product groups, or product associations.

-One parameter is required while the two others are optional.
 The expected values are:
  - `field`: the attribute code, "categories", "groups" or "associations".
- - `locale`: the locale code for which the value is assigned.
-For localizable attributes (optional).
+ - `locale`: the locale code for which the value is assigned (optional).
- - `scope`: the channel code for which the value is assigned.
-For scopable attributes (optional).
+ - `scope`: the channel code for which the value is assigned (optional).

 ### Examples